dennisvdang/chorus-detection/README.md

 **CNN Layers:**

 The CNN layers (3 Conv1D + MaxPooling1D layers) apply a series of learnable filters to the input features, sliding across the time (frame) dimension within each meter segment, and outputs a single feature vector (embedding) that summarizes the temporal information found within that meter.
-Note that there is no information shared *between* meters at this stage; each meter’s frames are processed in isolation.
+Note that there is no information shared *between* meters at this stage; each meter's frames are processed in isolation.

 **LSTM Layer:**

-After the CNN layers, the sequence of meter embeddings that make up the input song is passed to a bidirectional LSTM, allowing the model to capture both past and future context across the song’s structure.
+After the CNN layers, the sequence of meter embeddings that make up the input song is passed to a bidirectional LSTM, allowing the model to capture both past and future context across the song's structure.
 The LSTM outputs a sequence of hidden states, one for each meter, which are then used for final classification.

 **Output Layer:**